phizzl3/Excel-to-Dict/README.md

-# Excel-to-Dict
+# xlsx-to-py

 Generates a .py file containing a dictionary from an Excel file.

 Gets an Excel ("*.xlsx") file via drag-and-drop and creates a .py file containing a dictionary "DATA" generated from the info contained in the xlsx and saves it to the User's Downloads folder as "data.py".